Top Environmental Fate Ecotoxicology Human Health Translations

 Description

-A veterinary drug used as an antiviral aganet and/or as pain relief caused by conditions such as arthritis and cancer mostly in dogs
+A veterinary drug used as an antiviral agent and/or as pain relief often used in conjunction with NSAIDs or opiods

 Availability status